KALEIDOSCOPEIP/KALEIDOSCOPEIP.github.io/_pages/about.md

       </td>
       <td>
         <b>Behavioral Safety Identification System for Substation Workers</b><br/>
-        Based on camera footage, we designed a software platform for the identification of substation workers' behavior to ensure safety regulations.
+        Based on camera footage, we designed a software platform to identify substation workers' behavior to ensure safety regulations, including wearing the worker uniform and the helmet, opening the electrical box with the correct gadgets, and operating the devices with appropriate actions.
+I completed this project on September 2022.
       </td>
     </tr>
     <tr>